Parrothhq/Parrothhq/README.md

 - 👀 I’m interested in computer network and computer science.
 - 🌱 I’m currently learning HCNA and so on.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+- 	Subscribe 'parrotplus'

 <!---
 Parrothhq/Parrothhq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.